liaochenlanruo/pgcgap/docs/index.md

 - V1.0.3

-  - Updated ANI fuction
+  - Updated ANI fuction.

 - V1.0.4

-  - Add parallel for function "COG"
+  - Add parallel for function "COG".
-  - Optimized drawing of ANI heat map
+  - Optimized drawing of ANI heat map.

 - V1.0.5

-  - Bug repair for input of gubbins
+  - Bug repair for input of gubbins.

 - V1.0.6

-  - Modified CoreTree to split protein and SNPs tree constructing
+  - Modified CoreTree to split protein and SNPs tree constructing.

 - V1.0.7

-  - Split Assemble and Annotate into two functions
+  - Split Assemble and Annotate into two functions.
-  - Added third generation genome assembly function
+  - Added third generation genome assembly function.
-  - Changed the default parameters of the CoreTree function （aS 0.8 to 0.7 and aL 0.8 to 0.5）
+  - Changed the default parameters of the CoreTree function (aS 0.8 to 0.7 and aL 0.8 to 0.5).
-  - Changed the name of function "COG" to "pCOG"
+  - Changed the name of function "COG" to "pCOG".
-  - Fixed the sorting bug for ANI heat map
+  - Fixed the sorting bug for ANI heat map.

 - V1.0.8

-  - Add the "MASH" function to compute genome distance and similarity using MinHash
+  - Add the "MASH" function to compute genome distance and similarity using MinHash.

+- V1.0.9

+  - The function of constructing a single-copy core protein phylogenetic tree was added to "Pan".
+  - Fixed a bug of plot_3Dpie.R, Optimized image display, and a fan chart has been added.